9 Things to Know Before Buying and Installing Marble Flooring

 - Marble tiles should be installed over cement board underlayment, which resists moisture damage.
 Regular plywood subfloors are not suitable for installing tile.

-- Marble tiles can be butted tightly together for an ultra-smooth look, or you can choose to install them with gaps between the tiles and then fill the joints with grout.
-If you go the grout route, be sure to use un-sanded grout as sanded grout can scratch the surface
+- Marble tiles can be butted tightly together for an ultra-smooth look, or have gaps between the tiles that you fill with grout.
+If you go the grout route, be sure to use unsanded grout because sanded grout can scratch the marble during installation.

 7. Marble flooring requires daily cleaning, prompt attention to spills, and regular sealing.